-- 133.1.
-Initiate, coordinate, and direct interdisciplinary research based on the guidelines for research provided by the Office of the VPRTT; - 133.2.
-Initiate, plan, organize, and seek various foreign and local research grants and donations; - 133.3.
-Publish journals and other research findings; - 133.4.
-Encourage, promote and coordinate the dissemination of research findings through channels such as workshops, lectures and ICT; - 133.5.
-Encourage and assist scholars to engage in research by providing financial assistance or otherwise; - 133.6.Involve graduate and undergraduate students from relevant disciplines in their research projects;

-- 133.7.
-With the view to attaining the objectives set forth in sub-article 1 of this Article, research institutes shall have core academic staff with home-base in the constituent academic units, support staff, a working place and adequate facilities as appropriate, a statute to govern the overall activities of the unit, a Director, and an Advisory Board; - 133.8.
-The support services arrangement shall be in place for each research institute taking into account its unique objectives/duties and responsibilities; and - 133.9.
+- 130.1. initiate, coordinate, and direct interdisciplinary research based on the guidelines for research provided by the Office of the VPRTT; - 130.2. initiate, plan, organize, solicit and secure various local and foreign donations and competitive research grants; - 130.3. publish journals and other research findings; - 130.4. encourage, promote and coordinate the dissemination of research findings through channels such as workshops, lectures and ICT; - 130.5. encourage and assist scholars to engage in research by providing financial assistance or otherwise; and - 130.6. involve graduate and undergraduate students from relevant disciplines in their research projects; - 130.7.
+With the view to attaining the objectives set forth in sub-article 1 of this Article, each research institute shall have core academic staff with home-base in the constituent academic units, support staff, a working place and adequate facilities as appropriate, a statute to govern the overall activities of the unit, a Director and a Research Institute Commission (RIC); - 130.8.
+The support services arrangement shall be in place for each research institute taking into account its unique objectives, duties and responsibilities, physical proximity with other institutes of the University and magnitude of transaction it handles; and - 130.9.
 Perform other tasks as may be assigned to it by the Senate or by the President.

-Article 134.
+Article 131.
 Director of a Research Institute

-134.1.
+131.1.
 Powers and Duties